-A Amount

-(In Thousan
+Amount (In Thousands)

-Total Committed \$ 160,091

-Completed to Date 113,518
+Total Committed Completed to Date \$ 160,091 113,518

 Balance Committed \$ 46,573

 Additional information about the University's construction commitments is presented in the notes to financial statements.

 Debt Administration

 As of June 30, 2019, the University had \$169.3 million in outstanding capital improvement debt payable, and loans and notes payable, representing a decrease of \$11.3 million, or 6.3 percent, from the prior fiscal year.
 The following table summarizes the outstanding long-term debt by type for the fiscal years ended June 30: